tibtiq/youtube-stream-markers/README.md

 3. Press the plus sign and add the script `create_youtube_stream_markers.py`

-4. Adjust your settings and set the path to your youtube api credentials file from the last section.
+4. Adjust your settings and set the path to your youtube api oauth credentials file from the last section.

 # Usage
 Once the script is setup, whenever you open your OBS it require you to log into your google account.